Page updated 19 June 2026

 Maritime and supply‑chain security impacts

-Increased security risks to commercial shipping in the Middle East and nearby waterways are affecting global supply chains.
-Shipping companies are rerouting vessels to avoid high‑risk areas, leading to longer transit times, higher transport costs and reduced availability of fuel and goods in some locations.
+Increased security risks to commercial shipping in the Middle East and nearby waterways have affected global supply chains.
+Shipping companies have rerouted vessels to avoid high‑risk areas, leading to longer transit times, higher transport costs and reduced availability of fuel and goods in some locations.

 These disruptions contribute to broader travel impacts, including higher airfares, constrained freight capacity and delays in cargo movements that support tourism and essential services.